Kopi (drink): Events and competitions

-Museum
+Museums

 The Nanyang Old Coffee Mini Singapore Coffee Museum is a museum dedicated to kopi history.
 It traces the traditional roasting methods and features photographs, vintage items, and information regarding the kopi landscape in Singapore, as well as those who partake in creating it.
 An example of an interesting tidbit of information is how empty condensed milk cans were reused as takeaway containers.